JerloPH/HomeCinema/docs/README_TODO.md

 - Improve speed of App load (check background worker and optimize).
 - Check if file still exists, before loading it into the App. *For now, skips the entry.*
   - Delete entry from database, and cover picture (if existing).
+  - Remove ListView item, when the file is not existing.
+Then, delete the entry from database. *Or archive to another ddatabase*.
 - Warning on entry deletion.
-- Loading screen on Background Worker.
-[Link](https://stackoverflow.com/questions/29094016/background-worker-loading-screen-in-winforms)
-- Separate background worker for Populating Movie ListView to another class. *Experimental*
 - Delete Covers not in Database, when **[Clean]** button is pressed.
-- Remove ListView item, when the file is not existing.
-Then, delete the entry from database. *Or archive to another ddatabase*.

 ## Features:
 - General